oscar-project/oscar-website/content/authors/admin/_index.md

 Join our Discord community [here](https://discord.com/invite/4JNg9FTar4)! :speech_balloon:
 {{% /callout %}}

 Data is distributed by language in both original and deduplicated form.
 There are currently 166 different languages available.
 If you use OSCAR please consider giving us some feedback by writing to our [mail address](#contact) down below.
 Also consider citing our [papers](#featured).

 If you want to contribute to OSCAR, please open a pull request [here](https://github.com/oscar-corpus/oscar-website).

-Since 2019, The OSCAR Project has been funded by [Inria](https://www.inria.fr/en) (project-team [ALMAnaCH](https://almanach.inria.fr/index-en.html)), the [PRAIRIE institute](https://prairie-institute.fr/).
+Since 2019, The OSCAR Project has been funded by [Inria](https://www.inria.fr/en) (project-team [ALMAnaCH](https://almanach.inria.fr/index-en.html)) and the [PRAIRIE institute](https://prairie-institute.fr/).
 Starting in 2023, [DFKI](https://www.dfki.de/en/web) and the German Federal Ministry for Economic Affairs and Climate Action ([BMWK](https://www.bmwk.de/Navigation/EN/Home/home.html)) through the project [OpenGPT-X](https://opengpt-x.de/en/), have joined Inria, ALMAnaCH and the PRAIRIE institute in providing funding for the OSCAR Project.
 During 2022 and at the beginning of 2023, OSCAR was also shortly funded by [The University of Mannheim](https://www.uni-mannheim.de/en/).

 If you are interested in OSCAR and would like to access the corpus, send us a mail using the [mail address down below](#contact), with "OSCAR Access Request" as mail title.
 Please include your name, last name, affiliation, contact details, which languages do you need and a brief description of how you intend to use OSCAR.